-The Gospel series explains the most important Wall St. Jesus terminology for your trading edification.
+This post explains one of the most important Wall St. Jesus terms for your trading edification: sweeps.

 Trading is never a level playing field.
 Technology and order types available to professionals are not always available to everyone else.
 It’s important to know what you’re up against and how you can turn the tables to your advantage.

 First, the technical explanation: An intermarket sweep order (ISO) is a digital circumvention of Rule 611 of Regulation NMS.
 For ordinary traders, Rule 611 is intended to force exchanges to allow a trade to be executed at the NBBO (National Best Bid-Offer) price, on whichever exchange it can be found.
 Disciples of Wall St. Jesus are bound by this rule.
 This can work against you: if you want to buy 100 calls at $1.10, you might only get 10 contracts at that price.
 To get the other 90, you’d need to file a separate order.
 This is slower and requires more work on your part.